alexa/ask-toolkit-for-vscode/README.md

 1. To create and deploy Alexa-hosted skills, [download Git](https://git-scm.com/downloads) and install it.
 We recommend the latest version of `git` to have a seamless experience.
 2. Install and configure [VSCode Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), if you plan to develop skills using python.
+3. ASK Toolkit (`v2.5.0` and above) works with <a href=" https://code.visualstudio.com/">Visual Studio Code IDE</a> (version 1.53.0 or higher), please make sure you have the latest version installed.

 > **Note** : [`ASK CLI`](https://developer.amazon.com/en-US/docs/alexa/smapi/quick-start-alexa-skills-kit-command-line-interface.html) is no longer a requirement for the extension and the commands are no longer available in the VSCode Command Palette.
 Please install and use the `ASK CLI` directly.